 The future of media platforms lays in engineering the user experience to meet customer needs first.
 It’s only a matter of time until someone bursts onto the market whose vision centres around ease of use rather than elaborate features.
 And that platform will be unstoppable.

 The DIY Approach in Media Platforms Will Disappear

 Current advertising and media trading platforms are designed to allow buyers ultimate flexibility.
 While this sounds like an effective strategy, users run into issues when these platforms inevitably fail to understand the brand’s business model and therefore fail to provide true value.
 In the attempts to accommodate everyone, they accommodate no one, and audience discovery methods remain primitive at best.

-Here's how audiences are currently targeted within media platforms: a user navigates an a la carte list of predetermined audiences that he/she thinks would fit the brand they are promoting.
-This brute targeting approach creates a lot of false positive information about top line performance metrics and breeds inefficiencies.
+Here’s how audiences are currently targeted by media platforms: a user navigates an a la carte list of predetermined audiences that he/she thinks would fit the brand they are promoting.
+This brute targeting approach creates a lot of false positive information about top-line performance metrics and breeds inefficiencies.